-A stunning coastline, spectacular views and…a whole lot of ghosts!
-When you think of Ireland, ghosts and ghouls may not immediately spring to mind, but rest assured, this island in ‘forty shades of green’ is a hive of paranormal activity.
-If you are an avid ghost hunter or even if you are someone who just loves a really good scare, then you’ve come to the right place.
-While the ‘White Lady’ haunts Ireland’s country roads and the ‘Banshee’ wails in the dead of night, those in the know will tell you that all of Ireland’s best ghosts are to be found in its castles.
-With over 30,000 castles on the island of Ireland, many of which lie in ruins and thus are ripe for haunting, these haunted Irish castles have a whole lot of ghosts who would love to meet you – if you dare!
+If you are an avid ghost hunter, or if you’re someone who just loves a spooky story, Ireland is the place for you!
+While the ‘White Lady’ haunts Ireland’s country roads and the ‘Banshee’ wails in the dead of night, those in the know will tell you that Ireland’s best ghosts are found in its castles.
+With over 30,000 castles, many of which lie in mysterious ruins, Ireland has plenty of ghosts who would love to meet you.

-Of all the haunted castles in Ireland, there is none more notorious than Leap Castle in County Offaly.
-In fact, County Offaly itself has a pretty notorious reputation in the ‘most haunted’ stakes having recently been declared by paranormal investigators as not only the most haunted county in Ireland, but also one of the spookiest areas in all of Europe.
-This is due to its famous ‘haunted triangle’ of castles, comprising Leap, along with Kinnitty and Charleville.
-Top tip: for some real scares, visit Offaly at Halloween when the nights are drawing in and you’re sure to encounter a ghostly presence or ten on its quiet country roads.
+Leap Castle is the most notorious haunted castle in County Offaly.
+In fact, County Offaly has a reputation among paranormal investigators as being one of the spookiest spots in Europe.
+This is because of the infamous haunted triangle of castles: Leap, Kinnitty, and Charleville.
+Top tip: For true terror, visit Offaly at Halloween when night is closing in—you’re sure to encounter a ghostly presence on its quiet country roads.

-As for Leap, this is a castle with a history that is not for the faint of heart.
-Rather, it is steeped in the blood and betrayal of brothers.
-Following their clan leader father’s death, brothers Thaddeus and Teighe O’ Connell fought a succession battle which ended when Thaddeus, a priest, was stabbed to death by his brother while saying mass in a chapel at Leap Castle.
-To this day, Thaddeus is said to haunt this chapel, which has come to be known as the Bloody Chapel.
+Leap has a history that is not for the faint of heart.
+It is steeped in the blood and betrayal of brothers.
+Following their clan leader’s father’s death, the brothers Thaddeus and Teighe O’ Connell fought a succession battle.
+It ended when Thaddeus, a priest, was stabbed to death by his brother while saying mass in the chapel at Leap Castle.
+To this day, Thaddeus is said to haunt the chapel, which has come to be known as the Bloody Chapel.

-However, the spirits of disgruntled druids are not the only ghosts to have taken up residence in this most haunted of Irish castles.
-Charleville’s most notorious ghost is that of an eight-year-old girl called Harriet, who fell to her death while playing on the stairs at Charleville Castle in 1861.
-The daughter of the third Earl of Charleville, Harriet is fond of screaming, laughing and singing in the dead of night.
+However, the spirits of disgruntled Druids aren’t the only ghosts that reside in this most haunted of Irish castles.
+Charleville’s most notorious ghost is that of an eight-year-old girl named Harriet.
+She fell to her death while playing on the stairs at Charleville Castle in 1861.
+The daughter of the third Earl of Charleville, Harriet is fond of screaming, laughing, and singing in the dead of night.

 Beloved by celebrities and ghosts alike, Castle Leslie in County Monaghan is a sumptuous rural retreat of rolling green hills and tranquil lakes.
-Leslie is also notoriously haunted, so much so that this castle, which dates from 1871, even has a dedicated ‘Most Haunted’ fan site.
-However, like many of the castles mentioned here, Castle Leslie’s ghosts are of the friendly variety.
-Indeed, many are former inhabitants of the castle, such as Norman Leslie who, following his death in World War I, is said to have swapped the trenches for the Red Room at the castle.
-Unlike many of the mischievous ghosts mentioned in this article, Norman values his peace and quiet, so much so that it is said he is fond of hushing guests who make too much noise.
+Leslie is also notoriously haunted, so much so that this 1871 castle has a dedicated ‘Most Haunted’ fan site.
+However, Castle Leslie’s ghosts are the friendly sort.
+Many are former inhabitants of the castle, such as Norman Leslie who, following his death in World War I, is said to have swapped the trenches for the Red Room at the castle.
+Unlike many mischievous ghosts, Norman values his peace and quiet.
+He is fond of hushing guests who make too much noise.